FAQ

 Unfortunately, no.

-We had complaints from buyers about this issue before.
+We had complaints from visitors about this issue before.
 So we are not accepting logos/watermarks anymore.

 Your signature or digital signature are fine and welcome. :)